Connor-Skudlarek/portfolio/README.md

 ### Portfolio
-This is the source code for my portfolio wesbite.
+This is the source code for my portfolio wesbite, which can be found at [connorskudlarek.com](http://www.connorskudlarek.com/)

 It uses an express backend to serve a React front end.
 Sounds like overkill for a portfolio?
 Probably.
 I considered using EJS views instead, or even plain vanilla HTML/CSS/JavaScript.
 Both would likely be more performant, though probably unnoticed for such a small application.
 But what's the fun in that?